villesci/quantmarineecolab.github.io/_posts/2022-04-01-funny-titles.md

 ---
-title: New Preprint: Are funny science titles cited more?
+title: New Preprint - Are funny science titles cited more?
 tags:
  - science of science
 author: Easton R. White